-Flood Inundation Maps: identify land areas on a map which would be inundated by water given a series of river flows, not just the 'design flood' flow.
-Flood inundation maps are created by hydraulic modelling using, among other data, historical precipitation information to simulate runoff and resulting river
+Flood Inundation Maps: identify land areas on a map which would be inundated by water given a series of river flows, not just the 'Design Flood' flow.
+Flood Inundation Maps are created by hydraulic modelling using, among other data, historical precipitation information to simulate runoff and resulting river flows showing those areas which are overwhelmed by water.
+They are used for emergency preparedness and emergency response planning.
+The flood inundation map for a Design Flood flow informs the development of a Flood Hazard Area Map.

-Flood Hazard Area Maps: show where the floodway and flood fringe would be located, if flow in the river reached the design flood flow.
-Flood hazard area maps are used for long range planning and are used to make land use decisions, among other uses.
+Flood Hazard Area Maps: show where the Floodway and Flood Fringe would be located, if flow in the river reached the Design Flood flow.
+Flood Hazard Area maps are used for long range planning and are used to make land use decisions, among other uses.